 So it changes all the time because people’s internships are different.
 I believe there’s more [interns] than there ever has been because there’s a lot of new departments.
 There’s probably between 20-30.

 The best memory I would say was the day that we went to Dreamworks.
 It was the day that Home the movie came out.
-It was huge party.
+It was a huge party.
 We got to meet all the CEOs and talk to them.
 Ask questions.
 It was so inspiring.
 Their office is breathtaking.

 My second memory is when we have our town meetings.
-So every person from Awesomeness and their sister company All Def Digital are invited to office.
+So every person from Awesomeness and their sister company All Def Digital are invited to the office.
 The CEOS tell everyone what’s been going on throughout the whole company and the deals that they’re signing.
 They had Lady Gaga’s manager come and speak.
 He started from nothing and took over the music industry.
 From working with Will Smith to discovering Lady Gaga.
 It was amazing.
-I’m 21 and he was saying things like “This is what I would tell my 21 year old self.”
+I’m 21 and he was saying things like “This is what I would tell my 21-year-old self.”

 WHAT ARE YOUR PLANS WITH AWESOMNESSTV?

 I’m actually going into a second internship with them this summer.
 I definitely want to stay there and grow with the company.
 It’s only two years old and still growing so much.
 I think it’s a really good place to start a career in the [entertainment] industry.